dstansby/nhdspy/doc/source/installing.rst

 Installing
 ==========

-To install NHDSPy, download the code from https://github.com/dstansby/NHDSPy Then change into the source directory and run::
+To install nhdspy, download the code from https://github.com/dstansby/nhdspy Then change into the source directory and run::

-  pip install NHDSPy
+  pip install nhdspy

-To run NHDSPy you will need the following requirements:
+To run nhdspy you will need the following requirements:

   - gfortran
   - hdf5
   - libz
   - szip

-Running NHDSPy will automatically try to compile the bundled FORTRAN code.
+Running nhdspy will automatically try to compile the bundled FORTRAN code.
 The following environment variables must point to their respective libaries:

   - HDF5